viettien1602/swt301-testing-with-jest/testing-js/data-structure.md

     })
 ```

-For validation of the blockchain when a block's data has been tampered, we will test with these cases
+For validation of the blockchain when a block's data has been tampered, we will test with these cases:
 1. Not changing anything, should return valid status
 ```JS
 it('Not changing anything, should return valid status', () => {